ACINQ/eclair/README.md

 #### Java Environment Variables

 Some advanced parameters can be changed with java environment variables.
 Most users won't need this and can skip this section.

-However, if Eclair instance fails to start with Java heap size error, try to increase JVM memory allocation via
+However, if you're seeing Java heap size errors, you can try increasing the maximum memory allocated to the JVM with the `-Xmx` parameter.

+You can for example set it to use up to 512 MB (or any value that fits the amount of RAM on your machine) with:

 ```shell
 export JAVA_OPTS=-Xmx512m